 Staying Healthy Overseas

 No one plans to get sick on an international trip, but experience tells us that it happens quite often.
 With the proper precautions before and during travel, you can keep yourself healthy.

-During the preparation phase leading into your trip, proper rest, exercise, and diet will have a crucial impact on your health and energy level while in your destination country.
+During the preparation phase leading up to your trip, proper rest, exercise and diet will have a crucial impact on your health and energy level while in your destination country.
 If applicable, obtain physical and dental exams and address impending issues.
 Check that eyeglasses and braces are well maintained and in good working order.